Mexico - Country Commercial Guide

 Capital Equipment

 Mexican manufacturers have a keen preference for U.S. extrusion machinery and technology.
-The most popular imports from the U.S. include auxiliary equipment for plastics processing.
+The most popular imports from the United States include auxiliary equipment for plastics processing.
 Mexico’s plastics manufacturers are mainly looking for extruders, blenders, mixers, and automation solutions for primary and secondary plastics processing.

 Plastic Resins

-In 2021, Mexico international purchases of plastic resins worldwide totaled USD 37 billion.
-The distribution includes eleven percent for polyethylene, nine percent for polyesters, eight percent for polypropylene, and three percent for vinyl chloride.
+In 2022, Mexico’s international purchases of plastic resins worldwide totaled USD 41.52 billion.
 Large foreign suppliers of plastic resins have opportunities to sell to original equipment manufacturers (OEMs).
 OEM deals are managed by headquarter-based buyers who concentrate on purchasing decisions worldwide.
-Small- and medium-sized suppliers are better off selling to tier manufacturers.
-Small U.S. exporters of resin should target the numerous small- and medium-sized manufacturers operating in the various regions in Mexico.
+Small and medium-sized suppliers are better off selling to tier manufacturers.
+Small U.S. exporters of resin should target the numerous small and medium-sized manufacturers operating throughout Mexico.

 Plastics Recycling

-Mexico recycles about 14.5 percent of the plastics consumed in the country, and has seen no significant increase in this figure over the last five years.
-Mexico is not a good market for foreign PET sales since it is more cost-effective to source locally.
+Mexico is recognized as a leader in Latin America when it comes to Polyethylene terephthalate (PET) recycling and recovers 59 percent of PET bottles intnded for recycling circulated in the market.
+For this reason, Mexico is not a good market for foreign PET sales since it is more cost-effective to source locally.
+It is estimated that Mexico recycles close to two million tons of plastic annualy.
 Most large Mexican companies recycle in-house for their own consumption to assure compliance with health and environmental standards.
-Plastic recycling technologies and high-purity recycles will be in demand in the next few years.
+Plastic recycling technologies and high purity recycles will be in demand for the near future.

 Resources